In the USA alone, every day, a lucky 10,000 people hear of Richard Dawkins for the first time.

 - …and I wouldn’t be surprised if I had overlooked a couple more.

-This, again, is evidence of a deep and educated love for poetry.
+This, again, is evidence of a deep and educated love for classic poetry.

 And look at that last line!
 “Eternity leave” – an original creation as far as I can tell, not lifted from anybody’s poem.
 For this wonderful expression, Dawkins abandons his otherwise near-impeccable meter.
 He further highlights it with its position at the very end of the poem, and throws a capitalization on top just to make sure it stands out.
 This is because this expression has much of the hard-to-pin-down aesthetic quality of “being poetic” that Dawkins not only recognizes and honors, but that he actively uses in much of his writing.

 I believe that Dawkins’ skill of poetic expression would be more obvious if it wasn’t outshone by his scientific achievements and his controversial positions.
 Still it is there, barely noticed but quietly working in the background, helping eyeballs remain stuck in his many many books.
-If Lucretius proved poetry and explanation do mix, Dawkins proves that poetry strengthens the science.
+While Lucretius, much earlier, already proved poetry and explanation do mix, Dawkins has proven that poetry can strengthen science.